 Permission of Instructor

 A few courses require permission of the instructor.
 It is your responsibility to obtain permission and then forward it to the Office of Records and Registration.
-Use the form available online.
+Use the Course Permission and Prerequisite Waiver Request Form (pdf: 12.6 KB) available online.
 During the bidding cycle, COURSES will not allow you to request courses requiring permission.

 - Please note that courses which require the permission of the professor for enrollment in a class are not to be included in the bidding cycles.
 You should follow the information stated by the professor in their course description regarding enrollment.
 Once they have made a decision, the professor will provide the Records Office with a list of names.
 At that time, a waiver will be entered on your COURSES record and the Office of Records and Registration will notify you that you are able to register for the class.
 You are responsible for bidding zero points on the class, effectively registering yourself.